 The driver for this project is security of supply.
 The increase in wind generation in the north-west of NI has resulted in an increase in power flows at Coolkeeragh.
 The project is to uprate the 110 kV cabling associated with Transformer 1 in order to accommodate these flows.
+The estimated cost of this project is £0.6 million.
+This project has been delayed due to prioritisation of projects.

-Estimated completion: Winter 2021
+Previous completion: Winter 2021